Zachary D. Crees, MD

 Post-Graduate Training

-• 2022-2020: Chief Fellow, Hematology and Oncology, Barnes-Jewish Hospital and Washington University School of Medicine, Division of Oncology, St. Louis, MO
+• 2022-2020: Chief Fellow, Hematology and Oncology, Barnes-Jewish Hospital and Washington University School of Medicine, St. Louis, MO

-• 2020-2019: Fellow, Hematology and Oncology, Barnes-Jewish Hospital and Washington University School of Medicine, Division of Oncology, St. Louis, MO
+• 2020-2019: Fellow, Hematology and Oncology, Barnes-Jewish Hospital and Washington University School of Medicine, St. Louis, MO

-• 2019-2018: Chief Resident, Internal Medicine, Barnes-Jewish Hospital and Washington University School of Medicine, Department of Medicine, St. Louis, MO
+• 2019-2018: Chief Resident, Internal Medicine, Barnes-Jewish Hospital and Washington University School of Medicine, St. Louis, MO

-• 2018-2016: Resident, Internal Medicine, Barnes-Jewish Hospital and Washington University School of Medicine, Department of Medicine, St. Louis, MO
+• 2018-2016: Resident, Internal Medicine, Barnes-Jewish Hospital and Washington University School of Medicine, St. Louis, MO

-• 2016-2015: Intern, Internal Medicine, Barnes-Jewish Hospital and Washington University School of Medicine, Department of Medicine, St. Louis, MO
+• 2016-2015: Intern, Internal Medicine, Barnes-Jewish Hospital and Washington University School of Medicine, St. Louis, MO

 Academic Positions